Constitution of the Faculty Senate of Tyler Junior College

 - Rules Committee

-Section 3: When circumstances or issues require it, the president may appoint the chair and membership of special committees.
+Section 2: When circumstances or issues require it, the president may appoint the chair and membership of special committees.
+(Revised April 2014)

-Section 4: The Academic Affairs Committee will consist of the president-elect serving as chair and other members.
+Section 3: The Academic Committee will consist of the president-elect serving as chair and other members.
 The Rules Committee will consist of the secretary serving as chair and other members.
-The Faculty Senate Cabinet will consist of the President of the Faculty Senate, the President-Elect of the Faculty Senate, The Secretary of the Faculty Senate, and the chairperson of the Instructional Support committee, the Students Relations committee, and the Faculty Development committee.
+The Faculty Senate Cabinet will consist of the president of the Senate, the president-elect of the Senate, The secretary of the Senate, and the chairperson of the Instructional Support Committee, the Students Relations Committee, and the Faculty Development Committee.
 Each of the standing committees (except the Faculty Senate Cabinet) will consist of a committee chair that is chosen from the full time faculty senators by the president.
-The President-Elect chairs the Academic Affairs committee and the Secretary chairs the Rules committee.
+The president-elect chairs the Academic Committee and the secretary chairs the Rules Committee.
 Each school with at least four senators will be represented on each standing committee.
 Schools with fewer than four senators will be represented on as many standing committees as possible.
 Adjunct senators will be assigned to different standing committees as needed.
-Committee membership will be decided by the cabinet prior to the September Senate meeting. (revised May 2011)
+Committee membership will be decided by the Faculty Senate Cabinet.
+(Revised March 2018)

-Section 8: The terms of membership for the standing committees will be one year.
-However, the chair may remove a member from a standing committee for two consecutive absences from committee meetings.
+Section 6: The terms of membership for the standing committees will be one year.
+(Revised April 2014)

-Section 1: The Senate will meet at least one time each month of the academic year unless the Senate determines by a majority vote not to meet during a given month.
+Section 1: The Senate will meet at least one time each month of the academic year (September through December and February through May) unless the Senate determines by a majority vote not to meet during a given month.
+If a December or May meeting conflicts with Final Exam week, then the Senate will not meet unless the President of the Senate calls an emergency meeting.
+(Revised March 2018)

-Section 2: The Senate will meet at a place designated by the President of the Senate.
-The place of meetings will not be changed unless each senator is notified by the President of the change prior to the day of the meeting.
+Section 2: The Senate will meet at a place designated by the president.
+The place of meeting will not be changed unless each senator is notified by the president of the change prior to the day of the meeting.

 Section 2: The Rules Committee will study the proposed changes and will draft a written recommendation to be presented to the Senate at its next meeting.